Her Campus Logo Her Campus Logo

 This article is written by a student writer from the Her Campus at SBU chapter.

 While grim, the book begins with a man named Eddie and his tragic death at an amusement park.
-When he dies, he is placed in a ‘Heaven’ that he does not understand.
-Each section of the book takes us into a chapter of his life he has not seen yet while going with his post-death ‘tour guide.’
-We meet five specific characters whose lives have been altered by Eddie, without his knowledge, through a domino effect.
+When he dies, he is placed in a ā€˜Heaven’ that he does not understand.
+Each section of the book takes us into a chapter of his life he has not seen yet while going with his post-death ā€˜tour guide.’
+We meet five specific characters whose lives have been altered by Eddie, without his knowledge, through a domino effect.Ā Ā Ā

-While we may consider ourselves the center of our lives, events are more nuanced than either “about us” or “not about us.”
-While both being negative and positive, without intention, we touch the lives of hundreds of people.
+While we may consider ourselves the center of our lives, events are more nuanced than either ā€œabout usā€ or ā€œnot about us.ā€ While both being negative and positive, without intention, we touch the lives of hundreds of people.Ā Ā

 This book gave me hope.
 In a world where we can feel small and non-consequential, this book showed me the communal nature of humanity.
 As Eddie goes from childhood to a war setting, marriage, the workplace, old age, and eventual death, we see even though these are all different settings, there is the basic need for human relationships.
-That is the common theme behind all these ideas.
+That is the common theme behind all these ideas.Ā Ā

 A specific point I found interesting was the ending which revealed the way Eddie perceived his Heaven.
-Without spoilers, the premise is that everyone, while all together in ‘Heaven,’ viewed their rejoining in a different setting.
+Without spoilers, the premise is that everyone, while all together in ā€˜Heaven,ā€™ viewed their rejoining in a different setting.Ā Ā

-“My mother still has a picture I drew from age seven hanging off the godly ‘water park’ I imagined Heaven to be, complete with a movie theater, a private resort, and a communal Ferris wheel.”
-Death and the afterlife have always been so mysterious and fascinating to me, which is why I picked this book up.
-This book shares the idea I have, that the afterlife may be extremely personal and experienced differently by each individual.
+“My mother still has a picture I drew from age seven hanging off the godly ‘water parkā€™ I imagined Heaven to be, complete with a movie theater, a private resort, and a communal Ferris wheel.”Ā Death and the afterlife have always been so mysterious and fascinating to me, which is why I picked this book up.
+This book shares the idea I have, that the afterlife may be extremely personal and experienced differently by each individual.Ā Ā

 If you have ever been curious about the afterlife or your connection with peers on Earth, I would highly recommend this short novel.
-It comes in short, easy-to-understand pieces while leaving room for me to put the book down and write down a deep quote or realization I thought up.
+It comes in short, easy-to-understand pieces while leaving room for me to put the book down and write down a deep quote or realization I thought up.Ā Ā

 Claire Fisher is the co-campus correspondent for the St. Bonaventure Her Campus chapter.
-She is responsible for chapter recruitment communications, editing of weekly articles, general managing of chapter logistics and even implemented a once-a-year print issue of HC at SBU.
-Claire is currently a third-year student studying Communication, Social Justice & Advocacy with focus on theology and political science.
-Aside from Her Campus, Claire currently serves as co-president of Jandoli Women in Communication, passionate about representation in the media field, and is a student reporter for PolitiFact NY.
+She is responsible for the general managing of chapter and executive board logistics with her roommate and co-president, Leah!
+Claire even implemented a once-a-year print issue of HC at SBU.
+Claire is currently a senior studying Communication, Social Justice & Advocacy with focuses on theology and political science.
+Aside from Her Campus, Claire currently serves as co-president of Jandoli Women in Communication, passionate about representation in the media field, and works in the University Ministries building.
 Lastly, she is a content creator and the communications officer for St. Bonaventure College Democrats.
-In her time away from academics, Claire loves to go hiking on local trails and enjoys talking about her love of music.
-She is an avid Spotify user, and will engage in any conversation regarding Meg March.
+In her time away from academics, Claire loves to walk on local trails or lay in the sun, especially while listening to playlist she made herself.
+Her love language is music; she even works as a DJ at a local bar!
+A fun fact you may not know about Claire is that her favorite game show is Press Your Luck.